Skip to main menu Skip to main content Skip to footer content

 Idaho Beef Month

 July is Beef Month in Idaho!
-The Idaho Beef Council writes that as of January 1, 2025, there were 2.49 million head of cattle in Idaho valued at approximately $2 billion.
-Among all of Idaho’s agriculture sectors, the value of cattle and calves production ranks second right behind dairy production.
+The Idaho Beef Council writes that as of January 1, 2025, there were 2.49 million head of cattle in Idaho.
+Among all of Idaho’s agriculture sectors, the value of cattle production ranks second right behind dairy production.
 The beef industry has a rich history in Idaho, and for more than 100 years, Idaho cattle ranchers have passed on their expertise to the next generation and stewarded public lands.
 The Idaho Foodbank is pleased to partner with this important agriculture community as we work to provide high-quality protein to our neighbors facing food insecurity.

 Beef is a highly desired food by many of the people served by The Idaho Foodbank, and so the Beef Counts program was created to help provide more beef to our neighbors facing food insecurity.
 As the first program of its kind in the United States, the Beef Counts program brings together all of Idaho’s beef industry, in partnership with The Idaho Foodbank.
-Spearheaded by the Idaho Beef Council (IBC), industry partners include the Idaho Cattle Association, Idaho Cattlewomen and Agri Beef Company.
-Beef Counts began in 2010 and has since distributed 2.6 million servings of beef through The Foodbank’s statewide network of community partners.
+Spearheaded by the Idaho Beef Council, industry partners include the Idaho Cattle Association, Idaho Cattlewomen and Agri Beef Company.
+Beef Counts began in 2010 and has since distributed 2.6 million servings of beef through The Foodbank’s statewide partner network.
 The program is supported by both cash and cattle contributions made by the beef industry in Idaho.

 The Beef Counts Program would not be possible without generous contributions from our long-time partners and sponsors, including Agri Beef, the Idaho Beef Council, the Idaho Cattle Association, the Idaho Cattlewomen Council, AgWest Farm Credit, John Hepton, and other community partners.
 For a full list of supporters, and to learn more about the Beef Counts program, visit https://www.idbeef.org/raising-beef/beef-counts